pca006132/PCC/syntax.md

 ```

 ## Commands in multiline
-You can split commands into multiple lines if needed, for example, for long nested /execute command or long NBT.
+You can split commands into multiple lines if needed, for example, a long nested /execute command or long NBT.
 The lines after the first line have to be indented for 1 more level.
 Note that **no empty lines are allowed in it.**